unoplatform/uno/doc/articles/faq.md

 # Is it possible to make http web requests using the WASM target?

-Yes it is possible, but you need to use the provided HttpHandler by Uno.UI like what we did in the Uno.UI Playground:
+Yes, it is possible, but you need to use the provided HttpHandler by Uno.UI like what we did in the Uno.UI Playground:

 ```csharp
 var handler = new Wasm.WasmHttpHandler();
 var httpClient = new HttpClient(handler);
 ```

-## How do you choose which APIs are being implemented ?
+## How do you choose which APIs are being implemented?

 - If the API is present in .NET Standard, it is generally suggested to use this one instead of the UWP one. (e.g System.IO or System.Net.HttpClient)Missing APIs will be implemented based on the popularity of suggestions in the [Uno.UI issues list](https://github.com/unoplatform/uno/issues).
 Make sure to open one for the APIs you need.

-## Can I know at runtime which APIs are implemented ?
+## Can I know at runtime which APIs are implemented?

 Yes, through the [`ApiInformation`](https://docs.microsoft.com/en-us/uwp/api/Windows.Foundation.Metadata.ApiInformation) class.